-- b.
-Most recent Certificate of Occupancy or Forms 8609 evidencing the year the Project was placed in service.
-Tribal Projects may provide evidence of the HUD Date of Funding Availability ("DOFA") if a Certificate of Occupancy does not exist for the building. - c.
-Evidence of current Project Based Rental Assistance evidencing that at least sixty percent (60%) of the Units receive Project Based Rental Assistance, if applicable. - d.
-Copies of the Use Restrictions evidencing that income at the Project has been restricted due to LIHTC, federal or Local Government Affordable Housing funding. - 2.
-Capital Needs Assessment.
+- 1. Capital Needs Assessment.
 A Capital Needs Assessment ("CNA") is required as a threshold item for each Project that includes rehabilitation or adaptive re-use of a building.
 The Application must include supporting documentation that validates the credentials of the licensed professional preparing the CNA. - a.
+Insert Form 20 (Certification of Qualified Professional). - b.
 The rehabilitation improvements and the amount of rehabilitation and/or adaptive re-use costs will be based on the CNA.
 ADOH shall utilize the services of an independent cost estimator in determining whether the rehabilitation and/or adaptive re-use costs are reasonable and meet the requirements of this Plan.
 The Applicant will be responsible for the costs of the cost estimator.
-Cost of rehabilitation (including adaptive re-use) per Unit is determined by dividing "Total Direct Construction Costs" on Form 3 by the number of Units. - b.
+Applicant must provide a full set of plans and specifications in PDF format to the cost estimator upon completion of the plans, but no later than forty-five (45) days prior to the anticipated equity closing date.
+Cost of rehabilitation (including adaptive re-use) per Unit is determined by dividing "Total Direct Construction Costs" on Form 3 by the number of Units. - c.
 Applications for Projects with existing tenants must be supported by a relocation plan.
 The relocation plan must comply with the Uniform Relocation Assistance Act, 42 U.S.C. § 4621, et seq.
 The relocation plan must detail the actual dates that required notices are anticipated to be issued.
-The Project budget and the relocation plan must both include an estimate of all associated relocation costs including, but not limited to, temporary relocation, permanent relocation and replacement housing payments. - c.
+The Project budget and the relocation plan must both include an estimate of all associated relocation costs including, but not limited to, temporary relocation, permanent relocation and replacement housing payments. - d.
 The CNA report must be prepared by a qualified professional (architect or engineer) who has no financial interest in the Project and no identity of interest with the Developer.
 For purposes of this Scoring Category, a "qualified professional" is a licensed professional architect or engineer, who can substantiate a minimum of five (5) years' experience providing CNA reports in accordance with ADOH standards, and who performs the assessment and supplies ADOH with their professional opinion of the property's current overall physical condition.
-The preparer must insert Form 21 in the front of the CNA certifying that it meets these requirements.
-CNAs must conform to each of the requirements in Section 2.9(U)(2)(c) 2.9(U)(2)(e)(vii) (including the Form 21 certification).
+The preparer must insert Form 20 in the front of the CNA certifying that it meets these requirements.
+CNAs must conform to each of the requirements in Section 2.9(T)(1)(d) - 2.9(T)(1)(f)(vii) (including the Form 20 certification).
 The CNA must include the identification of significant deferred maintenance, existing deficiencies, and material building code violations that affect the property's use and its structural or mechanical integrity.
 Furthermore, the CNA must examine and analyze the following building components: